clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 #### Practicalli Clojure
 Updated and extended the Getting Started section, using rebel readline for the command line REPL UI.
-Added sections on configuriong Clojure CLI and provided a wide range of community tools and other useful aliases.
+Added sections on configuring Clojure CLI and provided a wide range of community tools and other useful aliases.

-Wrote a new section on Clojure Spec and generative testing, covering how to design specifications (composite vs hierachical).
+Wrote a new section on Clojure Spec and generative testing, covering how to design specifications (composite vs hierarchical).
 Also discussed organising specifications and how they fit into a project and along side Test Driven Development (TDD) and REPL drive development (RDD).

 Wrote section on Regular Expressions in Clojure.
 Added regular expressions for common string patterns, such as passwords, email addresses, etc.